Abhishiktha718/Detecting-Seasonal-Patterns-in-retail-Sales/README.md

 ## Usage

-1. Upload the `Walmart.csv` file to your Colab environment.
+1. Upload the `Global_Superstore2.csv` file to your Colab environment.
 2. Run each cell in the Google Colab notebook sequentially to preprocess data, analyze patterns, and visualize results.
 3. Modify the data preprocessing steps if working with different datasets.
 4. Experiment with different machine learning algorithms to improve the accuracy of seasonal pattern detection.